CyVerse-learning-materials/cyverse_quickstart_template/README.md

 ## Documentation types

 - **Tutorials:** Tutorials teach.
 Users should be able to follow an example dataset through the steps of a tutorial and gain understanding about what is happening along those steps.
 These are in-depth guides that usually address a scientific question by covering the major steps of a scientific workflow.
 A tutorial is ‘successful’ when a user is able to follow the tutorial a second time with their own data and obtain reasonable results.
-- **Quick Starts:** These materials are short tutorials that cover the minimal amount of needed to complete an **operational task** (e.g. uploading data, reformatting a file, etc. ); there is no significant explanation of the science or interpretation of results.
+- **Quick Starts:** These materials are short tutorials that cover the minimal amount of information needed to complete an **operational task** (e.g. uploading data, reformatting a file, etc. ); there is no significant explanation of the science or interpretation of results.
 QSs highlight available resources, answer common questions (derived from user forum), and refer users to the most appropriate materials.

 **Examples:**